-6 weeks - 8 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 1.5 hours of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+6 weeks - 8-8 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Formerly known as: 172 SOCIOL 130 Social Inequalities 4 Units This survey course studies recent trends in occupational stratification; social classes in local communities and the nation as related to interest organizations.
-Rules & Requirements Prerequisites: 1 or 3 or 3AC or consent of instructor Credit Restrictions: Students will receive no credit for 130 after taking 130AC; students cannot take 130 to remove a deficient grade in 130AC.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer:
+Development and Globalization: Read Less [-] SOCIOL 130 Social Inequalities 4 Units Terms offered: Spring 2018, Spring 2017, Summer 2016 First 6 Week Session This survey course studies recent trends in occupational stratification; social classes in local communities and the nation as related to interest organizations.
+Social Inequalities: Read More [+] Rules & Requirements Prerequisites: 1 or 3 or 3AC or consent of instructor Credit Restrictions: Students will receive no credit for 130 after taking 130AC; students cannot take 130 to remove a deficient grade in 130AC.
+Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of discussion per week discussion per week Summer:

-6 weeks - 8 hours of lecture per week 8 weeks - 6 hours of lecture per week Additional Details Subject/Course Level: Sociology/Undergraduate SOCIOL 130AC Social Inequalities: American Cultures 4 Units This course explores the causes and consequences of inequality in the U.S. First, we will discuss theories and concepts scholars use to understand inequality.
+6 weeks - 8-8 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+Final exam required.
+Social Inequalities: Read Less [-] SOCIOL 130AC Social Inequalities: American Cultures 4 Units Terms offered: Fall 2017, Fall 2016, Spring 2016 This course explores the causes and consequences of inequality in the U.S. First, we will discuss theories and concepts scholars use to understand inequality.
 We then consider several institutions that sustain, reproduce and/or mitigate inequality in the U.S., such as education, labor markets, family structure, and the criminal justice system.
 Within each topic, we pay attention to the significance of race and ethnicity, social class, and gender.
-Rules & Requirements Prerequisites: 1 or 3 or 3AC or consent of instructor Credit Restrictions: Students will receive no credit for 130AC after taking 130; students will receive no credit for 130 after taking 130AC; a deficient grade in 130 may be removed by taking 130AC.
+Social Inequalities: American Cultures: Read More [+] Rules & Requirements Prerequisites: 1 or 3 or 3AC or consent of instructor Credit Restrictions: Students will receive no credit for 130AC after taking 130; students will receive no credit for 130 after taking 130AC; a deficient grade in 130 may be removed by taking 130AC.
 A deficient grade in 130AC can only be removed by repeating the course.
-Requirements this course satisfies: Satisfies the American Cultures requirement Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer:
+Requirements this course satisfies: Satisfies the American Cultures requirement Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of discussion per week Summer: